slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On money management

 <!--
+- you're spending time to save money when you should be spending money to save time.
+- gold is money. everything else is credit. -- j.p.morgan
+- ultimately is about the total cost of the mortgage. that is teh price of teh home. the closing price is an illusion.
+- inflatios = printing money.
 - I only believe in micro.
 I don't believe in macro. -- naval
 - (kk) For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life.
 Hints: